 - Phase Two – the liver produces more enzymes to make the toxins water soluble so they can be removed from the body via bile or urine (1).

-We need to get the nutrients needed for these processes to take place from for foods we eat.
-There is so much detailed information in research articles about the specific foods.
+We need to get the nutrients needed for these processes to take place from the foods and drinks we consume.
 In addition to eating a range of fruit, vegetables, beans/legumes, whole grains, nuts and seeds, to ensure we get an adequate intake of important nutrients like magnesium, zinc, selenium, amino acids and vitamins, the most commonly recommended foods to support the liver are (1, 15, 16):-

 - Allium vegetables high in sulphur – garlic, onion, leeks, shallots.